“Small minds discuss people. Average minds discuss events. Great minds discuss ideas.”

-The way to do it is to confront and let go of the feelings you have about you.
+The way to do it is to confront and let go of the feelings you have about yourself.

 There are a few thousand authors ready to help.

 Let’s touch on this briefly because celebrity itself isn’t inherently bad or good.

 It just is.

 What some people do as a profession puts them in the public eye, and some of that public seizes on that famous person as, perhaps, an idol.

 Who didn’t have a poster of an athlete or favorite musician in their room growing up?
 Sometimes the intensity of the interest goes even further.

 When you don’t feel good about yourself, it is easy to look at others and say, “I wish I were just like them.”